 Besides all the clothing I made this year, I changed my blog name from Feathers Flights to Heather Handmade.
-I felt like it was a better fit for what I was doing: sewing a bunch of handmade clothing.
+I felt like it was a better fit for what I was doing: sewing a bunch of handmade clothing and making beautiful handmade things for my home and life.

 My Favorite 2017 Sewn Projects